 The purpose of Canisius College’s Service-Immersion experiences is to increase student awareness of the world.
 These trips encourage students to grow in solidarity with the people of the world, especially the poor.
 Students will challenge themselves to live simply, to value relationships that they make, to engage their faith and spirituality and to dig for the truth behind the injustices.

-The Office of Campus Ministry organizes annual service trips to places like Appalachia, Erie, Syracuse and other urban areas, as well as Jamaica, Poland, and a combination trip to the Mexico/U.S. Border and El Salvador.
+The Office of Campus Ministry organizes annual service trips to places like Appalachia, Erie, Rochester and other urban areas, as well as Jamaica, Poland, and a combination trip to the Mexico/U.S. Border and El Salvador.

 Contact Kaitlyn Buehlmann for more information about our service immersion experiences.